stiin/Mushrooming/README.md

-This is the main repository for the working group 3 project work (i.e. Mushrooming!) in the course of Web and Mobile GIS.
+Final project in the course AG2417 Web and Mobile GIS, KTH.
+The project went on for roughly 3.5 weeks time.

+A screen recording of the functionality of the space time part is available at: https://youtu.be/FBRY_g1sm5g